 Back in January 2017 I stayed at The Sticks in Kuala Kubu Bharu for the first time; it wasn’t my last.
-But time doesn’t always allow for the luxury of a weekend getaway, and when the heart wants what the heart wants – like a day trip away by the river, owners Michelle and Rubin happily welcome day trippers.
+But a weekend getaway isn’t always possible.
+Fortunately when the heart wants what the heart wants owners Michelle and Rubin will happily accommodate day trippers.

 There are plenty of reasons to head to Kuala Kubu Baru.
 The picturesque park of Taman Millennium and rushing waters of Sungai Selangor are just two of them.
 Whether the nearby Bukit Batu Pahat is too remains debatable.
 I climbed it with the KL Hiking crew; here’s what I thought….